Canberra MRT station: Construction

 Heavy construction work began on 26 March 2016, following the fatal Pasir Ris rail accident on 22 March where two SMRT maintenance workers were killed by an incoming train while performing maintenance on the tracks.
 This tragedy shined a spotlight on the need for safety for all rail operations involving workers working close to an operational line.
 As a result of the accident, LTA and SMRT implemented several measures to improve safety such as limiting major work to non-service hours, sheltering the tracks with a temporary enclosure during the roof's construction and creating a full-scale mock-up of the station structure and roof to determine the safest method of construction.

 By September 2017, the station was 40% complete, with its deep foundation works in place and construction proceeding to the next stage where platform slabs were cast.
 By May 2018, the station was 55% complete, with most of its roof structure in place.
 Between 18 and 20 May 2019, a 72 m rail crossover track was constructed at the northern end of Canberra station to connect the two tracks.
 The crossover track was built partly to reduce the impact of future rail disruption, such as the power outage that occurred on 7 July 2015, by allowing trains to switch to the unaffected track using the crossover.

 During a visit to the station's construction site on 20 May 2019, Minister for Transport Khaw Boon Wan announced that the station would open on 2 November that year.
-A day before its opening, the station has an official opening ceremony by Khaw.
+An official opening ceremony, inaugurated by Khaw, was held on the day before its opening.
+In 2021, the construction of the station won the Construction Excellence Award awarded by the Building and Construction Authority of Singapore.